Showing posts with label TV. Show all posts

 Joe Flaherty as Guy Caballero, Count Floyd, and Floyd Robertson

-I've posted a depressing number of obituaries here over the last seven months—for Allan Asherman, David McCallum, Marty Krofft, Norman Lear, Charles Dierkop, Richard Lewis, Ron Harper, and Barbara Rush—and today's dispatch adds another name to that sad roster: Joe Flaherty.
+Over the last several months I've posted obituaries here for Marty Krofft and Barbara Rush.
+Today's dispatch adds another name to that sad roster: Joe Flaherty.

 My life-long love for absurdist humor can be traced back to a few sources: Mad Magazine, Monty Python's Flying Circus, Saturday Night Live, and Second City Television, or SCTV.